arekusandr/last_layer/Readme.md

 Ultra-fast, Low Latency LLM security solution

-`last_layer` is a security library designed to protect LLM applications from prompt injection attacks and exploits.
+`last_layer` is a security library designed to protect LLM applications from prompt injection attacks, jailbreaks and exploits.
 It acts as a robust filtering layer to scrutinize prompts before they are processed by LLMs, ensuring that only safe and appropriate content is allowed through.

 ## Note